 Marshalls has survived two world wars, the latter of which brought our workforce down to 24 due to conscription.
 But whilst we’ve survived tough times in Britain, we’ve also been there for many moments of pride.
 As the eyes of the world watched athletic prowess in the London 2012 Olympics, we gazed proudly downwards as our paving, street furniture and kerbs provided the backdrop for many of the new developments and regenerated areas of London.
 Watch the video case study of our work at the Athlete’s Village below.

 Other iconic British moments for Marshalls include paving Trafalgar Square twice in its lifetime.
 In fact, over the years we’ve paved every location on the London Monopoly Board, another British classic.
-We have also recently completed a project to pave London Southbank with our natural stone, including Scoutmoor which is on the City of London approved materials list.
+We have also paved London Southbank with our natural stone, including Scoutmoor which is on the City of London approved materials list.

 We have a continued commitment to British manufacturing